 2019 Manitoba budget Highlights:

-- Manitoba’s PST will be the 3rd lowest among all provinces and the lowest rate east of Saskatchewan;
+- Manitoba’s PST is now the 3rd lowest among all provinces and the lowest rate east of Saskatchewan;

 Getting back to balanced budgets:

 - The deficit is projected to decrease to $360 million in 2019-2020 (a decrease of $161 million from the 2018 budget);

 - The province is holding spending growth to just 1.2% from their current 2018 budget Q3 report;